leeatkinson/CloudFormationPreProcessor/README.md

 }
 ```

-2) Create a folder who's path is the same as the template but has an extra '.d' extension, and create two subfolders - 'mappings' and 'resources'.
+2) Create a folder whose path is the same as the template but has an extra '.d' extension, and create two subfolders - 'mappings' and 'resources'.

 ```
 MyTemplate.cloudformation